Cost of Attendance

 International Undergraduate Expenses

-These are basic costs for a student living on campus for the 2020-2021 academic year:
+These are basic costs associated with living on campus for the 2023-2024 academic year:

 - Student activities fee: $400